-MFT gets lots of questions from readers about the current situation in Vang Vieng with regards to the tubing.
-After receiving varying reports, some suggesting it had almost completely shut down, we decided to give it a visit in November 2015 and see for ourselves.
+We get lots of questions from readers about the current situation with tubing in Vang Vieng.
+After receiving varying reports, some suggesting it had almost completely shut down, we decided to give it a visit to find out.

 The river is far from completely deserted though now and the local authorities are making a clear attempt to attract less alcohol-fuelled maniacs and a slightly older, wealthier crowd mostly from other parts of Asia.
 As you tube along, many groups of kayakers pass by as do other motorised boats giving people tours of the river at a faster pace.
 Later in the day this is especially true and there has been a noticeable increase in Korean, Japanese and Chinese tourists in recent years as Laos and Vang Vieng tries to broaden its appeal.

 The remnants of Vang Vieng’s tubing heyday still linger on though.
 Deserted, rotting bars that were closed down during the government’s crackdown, still eerily hug the riverside, while plenty of giant rope-swings are still evident but most are tied up to prevent people using them.
 As for the ominously named ‘death slides’, they have completely disappeared and you won’t find any remnants of them.

 As we tubed down the river, we encountered numerous large sharp rocks, just a few cm below the surface but not visible from above given the waters are fairly murky.
 Just heading slowly and soberly in a rubber ring, you have to be a bit careful so it’s no real surprise that so many injuries occurred from people jumping off swings and flying off slides into the water.